Skip to content

 pf ruleset created, please review /etc/pf.conf and enable it using 'service pf start'.

-Then bootstrap the release:
+Then you bootstrap a release:

 $ sudo bastille bootstrap 15.0-RELEASE update